ITK-Leantime/leantime-estimateimport/README.md

 # Estimate import

-Estimate import plugin for Leantime
+Estimate import plugin for Leantime.

+Allows .csv files to be imported into the system and tickets to be created from the imported data, automating this process.

 ## Installation